bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
 <summary>When you publish a project, you usually publish it with a license.
-What types of licenses are you familiar with?</summary><br><b>
+What types of licenses are you familiar with and which one do you prefer to use?</summary><br><b>
 </b></details>

 ## Jenkins